subos2008/binance-tool/README.md

 Data storage is in Redis, even things which really shouldn't be in redis.
 Most of the stuff stored in redis needs axing out and putting in a document or relational database.

 As of tag `binance-spot-production-k8-stable` however it does work reliably.
-We shut down Binance trading at that tag and now I want to port it to serverless because the Kubernetes cost overhead was stupidly high for a few low load microservices.
+We shut down Binance trading at that tag and now I want to port it to serverless because the Kubernetes cost overhead was stupidly high for a few low-load microservices.

 ![Architecture](docs/diagrams/binance_spot_architecture.drawio.svg)